synyx/kids-at-synyx-chat/client/README.md

 ```

 The master branch contains all the files necessary for the workshop to begin.
-The branch "solution" contains a possible solution for the girls day messenger.
+The branch "solution" contains a possible solution for the messenger.